 Mrs Julie Viatos has been the Quality Use of Medicines Manager at the Australian Self Medication lndustry, since October 2012.
 Julie is a pharmacist who has previous experience in community pharmacy, as well as hospital and drug information pharmacy.
 She has more than 20 Years' experience working in senior regulatory affairs roles in the pharmaceutical industry across prescription and non-prescription medicines.
 Mrs Viatos provides expertise in the fields of the regulation of scheduled medicines in Australia and industry issues relating to the regulation therapeutic goods.

 Associate Professor Michael Ward is Discipline Leader: Pharmacy Education in the School of Pharmacy and Medical Sciences at the University of South Australia.
 Dr Ward is a practising pharmacist with research interests in biologic medicines and factors that influence medication response including drug metabolism, drug-drug interactions, pharmacokinetics and pharmacogenetics.
 Associate Professor Ward provides expertise in the field of clinical pharmacology.

 Professor Amanda Wheeler is Professor of Mental Health at Griffith University.
 She is a registered pharmacist who has worked as a health practitioner, educator and researcher in mental health and pharmacy practice for almost 20 years.
 She is nationally and international recognised for her expertise in these areas.
 Her research focuses on quality improvement, professional practice, workforce development and capacity building.
 These themes come together with the common goal of improving outcomes for consumers and carers and are integrated across the full scope of her work.
 Professor Wheeler provides expertise in the fields of clinical pharmacology and pharmacy practice.

-- Dr Tim Greenaway
+- Adjunct Prof Tim Greenaway